-This exhibition features the work of members of the Hollins University class of 2014 majoring in studio art.
-The exhibition is the final requirement for art students earning their Bachelor of Arts at Hollins, and is the capstone experience of their year-long senior project.
+This exhibition features the work of members of the Hollins University class of 2017 majoring in studio art: Natalie Marie Badawy, Suprima Bhele, Laura Carden, Samantha Dozal, Madi Hurley, Maggie Perrin-Key, and Erin M. Leslie.
+The exhibition is the final requirement for art students earning their Bachelor of Arts at Hollins, and is the capstone experience of their yearlong senior project.

 In conjunction with Hollins University's Women Working With Clay Symposium, the Wilson Museum presents an exhibition of work by well-known artists in the world of contemporary ceramics: program director, Donna Polseno; presenters Julia Galloway, Gerit Grimm, Ayumi Horie, Patti Warashina; and featured speaker Lale Dilbaş.
 This symposium emphasizes the creative process from every level while looking at the particular aspects and points of view that may be unique to women working in clay.

 June 1 – September 17, 2017

 Annette Polan is a renowned portrait painter and retired professor of art at the Corcoran School of Arts and Design, Washington, D.C.
 The Eleanor D. Wilson Museum will present a solo exhibition of Polan's recent work in conjunction with her 50th Reunion at Hollins University.
 The unusual combination of media in this series includes sculpture, painting, printmaking, and reliefs.
 Covert Autobiography explores the aging process, concentrating on a series that "incorporates images of nature to explore issues of gender and age in our culture as well as in [Polan's] own life.
 It investigates aspects of a single, mature woman who although powerful and confident, can feel disenfranchised, invisible or muffled."

 DANCE LAB: MFA Dance Thesis Exhibition